 However, I saw a checkpoint, but they didn’t bother to check my ticket; so I don’t know.
 Anyway, in general, you have to pay 25 bucks if you want to visit the archeological sites.

-Mihintale is only 15 km east of Anuradhapura so that it can be visited on a half-day tour.
+Mihintale is only 15 km east of Anuradhapura so it can be visited on a half-day tour.
 And visiting Mihintale is totally worth it since it is one of the holy places of Sinhalese Buddhism.
 Here, Buddhist monk Mahinda met with King Devanampiyatissa.
-Hence, it is considered the cradle of Buddhism in Sri Lanka.
+Hence, it is supposedly the cradle of Buddhism in Sri Lanka.

 To get to the plateau, you have to climb 1840 stairs, which is not hard at all since there are a couple of archeological sites on the way where you will probably stop.